oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

 ## Task 7: Review Patch Compliance

-1. Lets move to tile 3, which is ***Patch Compliance for Targets***.
+1. Lets move to tile 3, which is ***Patch Compliance with Images***.
 From the bar chart we can see that the sales CDB is not complaint.
 In order to proceed with patching, from the actions column, lets select ***Update Pluggable Database***
 ![](images/update-pdb.png "update pdb")

 ## Task 8: Update PDB